gaehlerm/SoftwareEngineering/README.md

     add_entry(entry, data)
 ```

+Another example for a worker class are classes implementing memory management in C++.
+For example the vector class or smart pointers.
+Though these classes are somewhat special as they rely on the constructor and destructor the take care of the memory management.
+Contrary to most other worker classes, I don't know how to replace such a class using only functions and data classes as the constructor and destructor are special functions of the class.

 ### Abstract Base Class

 The abstract base class (ABC in Python) has a different name in every programming language.
-In Java, it's called an interface.
+In Java, it's called an Interface.
 This class type defines only the interface (shape) of a class.
 It does not contain an actual implementation or variables.
 It contains only public method declarations.
 Variables are a hidden detail that should not be defined in an interface.
 One must write classes that inherit from this abstract base class in order to implement it.
 In Python and other dynamically typed languages, you don't need interfaces, but they can make the code easier to understand.
 In C++ and Java, it is crucial to use interfaces to split up the code into smaller components, minimize compilation time, and enable runtime polymorphism.
 We'll go into more details in chapter [Inheritance]

 In Python, a class has to inherit from `ABC` to be an abstract base class.
 The methods are all `abstractmethod` and they do not have any implementation.
+The ABC defines an interface that several programmers can implement with their own classes.
+This is especially useful if you collaborate with other programmers as everyone knows what they have to implement.

 ```py
 from abc import ABC, abstractmethod